CloudVLab/qwiklabs-content-bundle-spec/lab-bundle-spec.md

 # Other resources the learner may access while taking this lab
 resources: ...

+environment:
   # Lab resources that are provisioned by Qwiklabs
   #  e.g. cloud account, databases, etc.
+  resources: ...

+  # Properties of the lab environment that are displayed to the user
+  #  e.g. gcp project, username, password. etc.
-environment_resources: ...
+  display_outputs: ...

 # Checkpoint evaluation and quiz data
 assessment: ...